kiki0124/Sapphire-helper/README.md

 ### 3. Running the bot
 - Using docker: [docker-readme](/docker-readme.md)

-- Else, use run the commands in the root folder:
+- If you are not using docker,  run these commands in the root folder:
 ```
 cd SH
 python main.py